Skip to content

 Frequently asked questions

-Yes, a gigabit internet connection provides high download and upload speeds and sufficient bandwidth to facilitate online gaming.
+Yes, a Gigabit internet connection provides high download and upload speeds and sufficient bandwidth to facilitate online gaming.
 It can handle data-heavy tasks such as downloading large game files and streaming high-quality gameplay to audiences.

 Yes, upload speeds are crucial for gaming, especially in online multiplayer games and live streaming, where your device needs to send data to the game server.